Charles, Comte de Flahaut: Biography

-He was born in Paris, officially the son of maréchal de camp Charles-François de Flahaut de La Billarderie, comte de Flahaut (2nd son of Charles-César, marquis de La Billarderie) who was guillotined at Arras in February 1793, by his wife, Adélaïde Filleul.
-The first wife of his father was Françoise-Louise Poisson, sister of the Marquise de Pompadour.
+He was born in Paris, officially the son of maréchal de camp Charles-François de Flahaut de La Billarderie, comte de Flahaut (second son of Charles-César, marquis de La Billarderie) who was guillotined at Arras in February 1793, and his wife, Adélaïde Filleul.
+The first wife of his father was Françoise-Louise Poisson, sister of the Marquise de Pompadour of Château de Menars.

 However, Charles de Flahaut was generally recognized to be the offspring of his mother's liaison with Talleyrand, with whom he was closely connected throughout his life.
 His mother took him with her into exile in 1792, and they remained abroad until 1798, moving from England to Switzerland (where she is rumoured to have "become involved" with Louis-Philippe, then Duke of Orleans), before Hamburg where she met her second husband, Ambassador Dom José Maria do Carmo de Sousa Botelho Mourão e Vasconcelos, 5.º Morgado de Mateus.

 Charles de Flahaut volunteered for military service joining the cavalry in 1800, and received his army commission after the Battle of Marengo.
-He was appointed Aide-de-camp to Joachim Murat, 1st Prince Murat, and was present at the Battle of Austerlitz.
-He was wounded at the Battle of Landbach in 1805.
+He was appointed Aide-de-camp to Joachim Murat, 1st Prince Murat, was present at the Battle of Austerlitz, and was wounded at the Battle of Landbach in 1805.
 At the same time, Flahaut was involved in a liaison with Napoleon's younger sister, Caroline Bonaparte.

 At Warsaw he met Anne Poniatowska, Countess Potocka with whom he quickly became intimate.
 After the Battle of Friedland, he was awarded the Legion of Honour and returned to Paris in 1807.
 He served in Spain in 1808, and then in Germany, reaching the rank of Colonel in that campaign.
-After the Battle of Wagram, general Louis-Alexandre Berthier made him his Aide-de-camp, leaving the staff of Murat, and awarded him the empty tittle of Baron of the Empire.
+After the Battle of Wagram, general Louis-Alexandre Berthier made him his Aide-de-camp, leaving the staff of Murat, and awarded him the empty title of Baron of the Empire.

-Meanwhile, the Countess Potocka had established herself in Paris, but Flahaut had by this time entered into a relationship with Queen Hortense de Beauharnais, wife of King Louis Bonaparte; the birth of their son was registered in Paris on 21 October 1811 as Charles-Auguste-Louis-Joseph Demorny, later created Duc de Morny.
+Meanwhile, the Countess Potocka had established herself in Paris, but Flahaut had by this time entered into a relationship with Hortense de Beauharnais, wife of Emperor Napoleon's younger brother and King of Holland Louis Bonaparte; the birth of their son was registered in Paris on 21 October 1811 as Charles-Auguste-Louis-Joseph Demorny, later created Duc de Morny.
+Hortense was the daughter of Empress Josephine, and stepdaughter and sister-in-law of Napoleon.

-Flahaut fought with distinction in the Russian Campaign of 1812 and, in 1813, was appointed Brigadier-General and Aide-de-camp to Emperor Napoleon, being promoted, after the Battle of Leipzig, as a Général de division and Adjutant general.
+Flahaut fought with distinction in the Russian Campaign of 1812 and took part in the French occupation of Moscow.
+In 1813, he was appointed Brigadier-General and Aide-de-camp to Emperor Napoleon, being promoted, after the Battle of Leipzig, as a Général de division and Adjutant general.
 In 1813, he was selected to meet the King of Saxony and conduct him to his capital.
 After the Battle of Dresden, he was made Count by Napoleon, and fought at the Battle of Hanau against the Bavarians.